Joan Orie Melvin

-Joan Orie Melvin is a former justice of the Pennsylvania Supreme Court.
+Joan Orie Melvin (born April 6, 1956) is a former justice of the Pennsylvania Supreme Court.
 In 2013, Melvin was convicted of several criminal counts related to her use of legislative and judicial staff to perform campaign work.
 She is a member of the Republican Party.

 Education

 Melvin graduated from the University of Notre Dame in 1978 with a B.A. in economics and earned her J.D. from Duquesne University School of Law in 1981.

 Legal career

 From 1981 to 1985, Melvin served as a corporate counsel and was engaged in a private law practice, concentrating in civil litigation.
 She was appointed to the Pittsburgh Municipal Court as Magistrate Judge in 1985 and Chief Magistrate Judge in 1987.
 She was judge of the Court of Common Pleas of Allegheny County, being appointed to fill a vacancy in 1990 and then getting elected to a full term in 1991.
 She served in the court's civil, criminal and family divisions.
 She was elected as a judge of the Superior Court of Pennsylvania in 1997 and won retention in 2007.
 She ran twice for justice of the Pennsylvania Supreme Court as a Republican, but lost to Max Baer in 2003.
 In 2009, she was elected to a 10-year term.